 My experience of rage is that it was inside me.
 I had the sense that unless I processed it out of me in a physically positive way, it would have come out of me in a physically harmful way – either it would cause me physical harm or I would cause someone else physical harm.

-(In this case, I hired a personal trainer that I trusted and, for four sessions, he supervised me while I cried and lifted and threw and hit heavy things.
-A while-were-in-a-pandemic option: the wonderful author Tosha Silver recommends ordering some whole coconuts online and throwing them at walls or bashing them with baseball bats.
-Some of my friends have reported that this is, indeed, satisfyingly cathartic.)
+(In this case, I hired a personal trainer that I trusted and, for four sessions, he supervised me while I cried and lifted and threw and hit heavy things.)

 The war for my illusions resumed and concluded in 2020.
 The wrecking crew won when my bubble of obliviousness finally popped.

-I finally realized that a) all of my illusions were, just that, illusions AND b) the substance that my illusions were made of was privilege.
+I finally realized that a) so many of my beliefs were just illusions AND b) the substance that my illusions were made of was privilege.

 All these years, while I was bent over with my nose to the grindstone, my eyes were perfectly positioned to gaze at my own navel.